Kate Blackwell (barrister)

-Kate Blackwell KC (born 5 October 1969) is a British barrister.
-A member of Lincoln House Chambers in Manchester, she became a Crown Court Recorder in 2009 and Queen's Counsel in 2012.
-Blackwell has been described by The Guardian as a ‘no-nonsense prosecutor’.
+Kate Blackwell KC (born 5 October 1969) is a British barrister at Lincoln House Chambers, Manchester and 2 Hare Court, London.
+She became a Crown Court Recorder in 2009, a King's Counsel (then Queen's Counsel) in 2012 and Head of Chambers at Lincoln House Chambers in 2023.

-Career
+Public Inquiries

 Called to the bar in 1992, Blackwell was a junior counsel in the team conducting the prosecution of the British serial killer Harold Shipman.
 She was later appointed to The Shipman Inquiry chaired by Dame Janet Smith in 2000.

 Blackwell was appointed as counsel to the Daniel Morgan Independent Panel commissioned by the Home Office in 2014 and chaired by Baroness O'Loan, to address questions relating to police involvement in the unsolved murder of Daniel Morgan, the role played by police corruption and the incidence of corrupt connections between private investigators, the London Metropolitan Police and journalists at the News of the World.

-Blackwell was "vilified" by the media in 2013 when a complainant in a rape case committed suicide a week after cross-examination by her in court.
-The trial judge described Blackwell's behaviour as "perfectly proper and correct in her examination of all the witnesses in this case".

 Blackwell was appointed as the expert legal adviser to the Gosport Independent Panel in 2015 to investigate historic concerns about the initial care of older people at Gosport War Memorial Hospital and the subsequent investigations into their deaths.
 The Panel found that, during the relevant period, the lives of over 450 patients were shortened by clinically inappropriate use of opioid analgesics, with an additional 200 lives also likely to have been shortened if missing medical records are taken into account.

+Blackwell was instructed to represent NHS England in the Manchester Arena Bombing Inquiry set up to investigate the deaths of the 22 victims of the 2017 Manchester terror attack at the city's Arena.

+Blackwell provided legal advice to the review team conducting the Baroness Casey Review into the standards of behaviour and internal culture of the Metropolitan Police Service.
+The review considered whether the leadership, recruitment, vetting, training, culture and communications supported the standards that the public should expect.
+It found that the organisation was institutionally racist, misogynistic and homophobic.

+Blackwell acted as Leading Counsel representing Serco in the Brook House Public Inquiry, established to investigate the decision, actions and circumstances surrounding the mistreatment of individuals detained at Brook House Immigration Removal Centre in 2017.
+The scandal had been exposed in a BBC Panorama programme.